KentStateWeb/rwd/_posts/2015-09-16-free-text-editors.md

 I've gotten questions about which text editors are the best for installing on students' personal Windows/Mac computers.

 I've compiled a list of editors below that would work well for editing HTML/CSS.
-These are all free solutions.
-For most of people, these will be more than enough.
+For most of people, the free solutions will be more than enough.

 In our classroom computers, we have access to [SublimeText](http://www.sublimetext.com) which is a paid product ($70).
 You're definitely not required to purchase this software.
 In fact, you can switch between different text editors depending on the computer you're using.